Some of Nicola’s favourite Music, Books & Films

 Her romance novella Captivation was released both as an e-book and in print as part of a collection of romance stories titled, All My Love.
 She has since concluded that romance writing is not her thing.
 She also wrote two travel themed short stories for the U.K. Sunlounger anthologies, which were Amazon bestsellers.

 In 2017, Nicola released her third novel, The Fifth Letter.
 Published by HarperCollins in both Australia and the U.S. and by Penguin in the U.K, it was a top ten best seller in Australia and just snuck onto the USA Today Best seller list!
 It was translated into German, Dutch and Hungarian.
-In exciting news, film rights for The Fifth Letter were also optioned by Universal Cable Productions.
+Film rights for The Fifth Letter were also optioned by Universal Cable Productions.

-Nicola’s latest novel, Those Other Women was released in Australia, the US and the UK in 2018 and was an Amazon best seller.
-Marian Keyes had this to say about Those Other Women, ‘I devoured it, loved it and totally escaped into it … Fun and topical.’
+Nicola’s fourth novel, Those Other Women was released in Australia, the US and the UK in 2018, and was an Amazon best seller.
+It was also translated into Hungarian.
+Marian Keyes had this to say about it: ‘I devoured it, loved it and totally escaped into it … Fun and topical.’

 She has four older sisters and one older brother and she lives in constant fear of being directly compared to her two wildly successful and extraordinarily talented author sisters, Liane Moriarty and Jaclyn Moriarty.
 Unless of course, the comparison is something kind, perhaps along the lines of, “Liane, Jaci and Nicola are all wonderful writers.
 I love all of their books equally.”